Does Insurance Cover Acupuncture?

 Today, most insurance does cover acupuncture, however, it does depend on your policy.
 We will be happy to bill your insurance directly.

-Call us at 843-455-4228 and we will call your insurance to determine what your coverage is under your plan.
+Call us at 843-455-4228 and we will help to determine what your insurance coverage is under your plan.

 What Form of Payment is Accepted?